Omer-l/Charity-Run-Management-System/README.md

 # Charity-Run-Management-System

-- Developed a console system for managing charity runs using Java and many OOP techniques.
+- Developed a console system for managing charity runs utilising object-oriented programming.
 -	Incorporated multiple data structures to optimise the management of data.
-For instance, HashSet to prevent duplications of runners at events, ArrayLists for holding the list of venues and runners.
+For instance, HashSet to prevent duplicates when searching competitors, ArrayLists for holding the list of venues and runners.
+-	Utilised: Java, Object concepts, Data structures, UML class diagrams, JavaFX.
 <u><b>Utilised:</b></u> Java, OOP